DMells/Convolutional-Neural-Networks-Project/README.md

 a flower that I wish to pass to it, and the resulting output is a prediction by way of a list of probabilities and names of exactly what type of flower it is.

-2. A program built using Python which allows any user to input a series of arguments via arg_parser in order to both train their own model and also to use my trained model to make a prediction. network to determine what type of flower their own image is.
+2. A program built using Python which allows any user to input a series of arguments via arg_parser in order to both train their own model and also to use my trained model to make a prediction of the 5 most likely flowers that the image represents.

 The output of the trained model can be seen in the .html file in this repository.